rajit-shah/agt/README.md

 	 Follow below instructions to run the sample client:

-	 - unzip the compressed .zip file
+	 - download sample-client-bin.zip file and unzip it
 	 - open shell (in linux) or Command (in windows) and browse into the unzipped location
 	 - locate sample-client.jar or sample-client.bat file
 	 - run java -jar file-scanner-service.jar {path} or sample-client.bat {path} to run the client